jsaliani92/Data-Dive-Itunes-Podcast-Analysis/Reports/Crooked Media Report/Data Report/Readme.md

 ## What does that mean exactly?

-I believe it indicates the different audiences that support each of the podcast.
+It likely indicates the different audiences that support each of the podcast.

 'Pod Save the World' and 'Lovett or Leave It' have garnered significantly more iTunes reviews than 'Pod Save the People' or 'With Friends like These'.
 But they both have much smaller reaches on Twitter compared to the other two podcast hosts.
 So where are they getting all those reviewers from?